Kavala F.C.: Crest

 The emblem of the club is the ancient trireme, as architecture engineer Christos Batsis designed it.
 According to the instigator of the emblem of Kavala, the boat is a trireme, where the oars are the footballers, the cloth the administration and the fancy the fans of the club.

 These three elements together lead Kavala to the harbors that are the targets the team puts each time.
 All of this certainly has to do with the fact that Kavala is a coastal city and its world closely related to the wet element.
 The original element of the emblem of Kavala was hanging on the door of the design of the late Christos Batsis until he died.

 For a while, the emblem contained the then name of the "Puma Nea Kavala Football Club" team.

 Stadium

 The Anthi Karagianni Stadium, formerly the Kavala National Stadium, is a multi-purpose stadium in Kavala, Greece.
 It is the homebase of Kavala.
 The stadium was built in 1970, and currently has a seating capacity of 10,500.
 It is named after the paralympic athlete, Anthi Karagianni, who won three silver medals in the 2004 Paralympic Games.

+Rivalries

+Matches between Kavala and Doxa Drama draw significant interest, carrying the character of a local derby in a longstanding regional rivalry.